skyfielders/python-skyfield/skyfield/documentation/time.rst

      [   0.
 0. 0.
 0.]
      [   0.
 0. 0.
 0.]]

-Again, simply slice across the second dimension of the array to pull a particular calendar tuple out of the larger result:
+Simply slice across the second dimension of the array to pull a particular calendar tuple out of the larger result:

 .. testcode::